megtatehh/MealSelecting/README.md

 Quick script to give some good options

-CSVA manually maintained as many vendors don't make this info public
+CSV manually maintained as many vendors don't make this info public